ninjaneers-team/uropa/docs/README.md

 - If you still need help, please open a
   [Github issue](https://github.com/ninjaneers-team/uropa/issues/new) to ask your question.
-- urOpa has a very wide adoption by Opa's community and you can seek help from the larger community at [Opa Nation](https://discuss.Opahq.com).

 One thing I humbly ask for when you need help or run into a bug is patience.
 I'll do my best to respond you at the earliest possible.